Mamayertare/Mamayertare/README.md

-Hi guys ,I am new in programming and I want to
+Hi guys ,I am the one who makes password list,
-Make a game;))
-Bye!
+Is for educational purposes only!have fun!